gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 		- Discard the fragmentation card
 		- Shuffle the Debris discard pile and Debris deck together
 		- Place the Debris deck face down
-	- If this space contains any Debris Cubes...
+	- If this space contains any Debris...
 		- Increase the Collision Marker by 1 space
-		- Remove all Debris Cubes from that space
+		- Remove all Debris from that space
-		- Place 1 Debris Cube on each adjacent space
+		- Place 1 Debris on each adjacent space
 		- Any Space Ships and/or Satellites in the adjacent spaces take 1 damage
 	- Discard the fragmentation card
 	- Shuffle the Debris discard pile and Debris deck together.
 	- Place the Debris deck face down
-- If you are required to place Debris Cubes on a space and don't have enough in the supply, your team is defeated.
+- If you are required to place Debris on a space and don't have enough in the supply, your team is defeated.

 ### Collisions
 ![](../attachments/collision_example1.jpg)